 In a world of cluttered interfaces and overwhelming feature lists, Notion made a bold bet: beauty matters as much as functionality.

 This obsession with aesthetics wasn't superficial.
-Research shows that users form opinions about digital products in just 50 milliseconds, and attractive designs are perceived as more usable even when functionality is identical.
-Notion understood that in the age of endless app choices, people don't just want tools that work—they want tools they're proud to use.
+Research shows that users form opinions about digital products in just 50 milliseconds.
+Attractive designs are perceived as more usable even when functionality is identical.
+Notion understood that in the age of endless app choices, people don't just want tools that work.
+They want tools they're proud to use.

 The Power User Strategy: From Customers to Evangelists

-Notion's most brilliant strategic decision was this: they didn't try to appeal to everyone.
-They focused obsessively on power users—the people who would push the product to its limits and build extraordinary things with it.
+They didn't try to appeal to everyone.
+They focused obsessively on power users, the people who would push the product to its limits and build extraordinary things with it.

 Notion gave these users unprecedented flexibility.
-Unlike traditional productivity tools that force you into rigid templates, Notion provided building blocks—databases, pages, toggles, embeds—that users could combine in infinite ways.
+Unlike traditional productivity tools that force you into rigid templates, Notion provided building blocks: databases, pages, toggles, embeds.
+Users could combine them in infinite ways.
 It was like giving people Lego bricks instead of pre-built toys.

-The results speak for themselves: Notion's template gallery now contains thousands of user-created templates that have been downloaded millions of times.
-Popular Notion content creators have built audiences of hundreds of thousands on YouTube and Twitter, creating countless hours of free tutorial content.
-The company estimates that user-generated content drives approximately 70% of new sign-ups—a conversion rate that traditional marketing campaigns rarely achieve.
+The numbers tell the story: Notion's template gallery now contains thousands of user-created templates downloaded millions of times.
+Popular Notion creators have built audiences of hundreds of thousands on YouTube and Twitter, producing countless hours of free tutorial content.
+The company estimates that user-generated content drives approximately 70% of new sign-ups.
+That's a conversion rate traditional marketing campaigns rarely achieve.

 The Three Lessons Every Builder Should Learn

-Notion's journey offers a masterclass in building products people love, and three lessons stand out:
+Notion's journey offers a masterclass in building products people love.
+Three lessons stand out:

 The Broader Implications